 The purpose of the section 436A of the Education and Inspections Act 1996 is to ensure that local authorities' arrangements enables them to establish the identities of children in their area who are not registered pupils at a school, and are not receiving suitable education otherwise than at a school.
 The LA should consult the parents of the child when establishing whether the child is receiving suitable education.
 Local authorities should have procedures in place to prevent children at risk of becoming CME.
 Those children identified as not receiving suitable education should be returned to full time education either at a school or in alternative provision.

-This duty only relates to children of compulsory school age
+Please note this duty only relates to children of compulsory school age.

 Since June 2013, Ofsted has been implementing a new joint inspection for multi-agency arrangements for the protection of children which will include CMEs.
+We note recent Department for Education updated guidance for Children Missing Education which was released in September 2016 and the policy has been updated to reflect that.